 People with high financial capacity need someone to talk to about what God has given them and how best to steward those resources.
 In fact, the more wealthy they are, the more they need trusted people to engage with in a healthy way.
 Jesus went right to Zaccheus.
 We should follow his lead with the people he puts in our path.

 This is one you simply can’t overlook.
 When your people step up in their faith and become more and more generous, it’s important to acknowledge, appreciate, and celebrate.

 We are working to build a culture of generosity – we want it to be part of our DNA as a church.
 In December we held our annual Christmas Eve offering.
 This is a special offering for us, as 100% of it is allocated to dig clean water wells for the people in Mozambique.
 I was blown away by our people who collectively gave $215,000 for this offering!

 We placed pictures of the new wells being opened on our social media pages, celebrating the win and our church’s generosity.

 These are excellent insights from a pastor who has just completed a very successful initiative.
 We wrote the play book together, and he did an outstanding job of executing the strategy.

-You may recall hearing a similar story from my last blog post - 3 Ways to Celebrate Your Church’s Generosity - and you’d be right.
-Pastor Matt and his team are definitely doing something right at The Gathering and we can all learn from their experience!
+You may recall hearing a similar story from my last blog post—3 Ways to Celebrate Your Church’s Generosity—and you’d be right.
+Pastor Matt and his team are definitely doing something right and we can all learn from their experience!